MetaCase/metaedit-extension-for-visual-studio/docs/GettingStarted.md

 ![](GettingStarted_visual_studio_show_view_resized.png)

 The Graph Browser extension tries to connect to the MetaEdit+ API server at startup.
 If it doesn't find any available connection, it will offer to launch MetaEdit+, start the API server, and login to the repository.
-This needs some paths and other parameters, which are stored in a 'default.mer' file that is saved in the root of the Visual Studio Projects folder in users My Documenst folder.
+This needs some paths and other parameters, which are stored in a 'default.mer' file that is saved in the root of the Visual Studio Projects folder in the user's Documents folder.

 ![](GettingStarted_visual_studio_edit_parameters_resized.png)

 When running the extension for the first time there is no 'default.mer' file.
 In this case the extension tries to find and suggest the correct paths needed for launching MetaEdit+.
-It shows them to user who can edit and accept them by clicking 'Open MetaEdit+'.
+It shows them to the user who can edit them and accept them by clicking 'Open MetaEdit+'.
 Accepting them will open MetaEdit+.
 If the plugin doesn't show any models after starting MetaEdit+ and its API, try clicking the 'Update Graph List' icon on the plugin's toolbar.

 ![](GettingStarted_visual_studio_extension_update_button.png)